 (100 = Strictest Measures, 0 = No Measures)

-1. Flights to Egypt restarted.
-2. A completed "Public Health Card" must be presented to immigration upon arrival.
-3. Passengers arriving from Argentina, Australia, Bolivia, Brazil, Canada, Chile, China (People's Rep.), Colombia, Ecuador, France (Paris only), Germany (Frankfurt only), Guyana,Italy (Rome only), Japan, Korea (Rep.), Mexico, New-Zealand, Paraguay, Peru, Suriname, Thailand, USA, United Kingdom (London Heathrow only), Uruguay or Venezuela must have aprinted medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result.
+1. A completed "Public Health Card" must be presented to immigration upon arrival.
+2. Passengers arriving from Argentina, Australia, Bolivia, Brazil, Canada, Chile, China (People's Rep.), Colombia, Ecuador, France (Paris only), Germany (Frankfurt only), Guyana,Italy (Rome only), Japan, Korea (Rep.), Mexico, New-Zealand, Paraguay, Peru, Suriname, Thailand, USA, United Kingdom (London Heathrow only), Uruguay or Venezuela must have aprinted medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result.
 The test must have been taken at most 96 hours before departure of the last direct flight toEgypt.
-The medical certificate must be issued by an approved laboratory and must not have any scraping, cancellation or written addition.
-The test must be based on a nasal or oralswab. - This does not apply to passengers younger than 6 years.
-4. Passengers arriving from any other country must have a printed medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result.
+The test must be based on a nasal or oral swab.
+The certificate must have a stamp of the issuing laboratory. - This does not apply to passengers younger than 6 years.
+3. Passengers arriving from any other country must have a printed medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result.
 The test must have been taken atmost 72 hours before departure of the last direct flight to Egypt.
-The medical certificate must be issued by an approved laboratory and must not have any scraping, cancellation orwritten addition.
-The test must be based on a nasal or oral swab. - This does not apply to passengers younger than 6 years.
-5. Passengers arriving on direct flights at Hurghada (HRG), Marsa Alam (RMF), Sharm El Sheikh (SSH) or Taba (TCP) without a printed negative Coronavirus (COVID-19) PCR test resultare subject to a PCR test on arrival at their own expense.
+The test must be based on a nasal or oral swab.
+The certificate must have a stamp of the issuing laboratory. -This does not apply to passengers younger than 6 years.
+4. Passengers arriving directly at Hurghada (HRG), Marsa Alam (RMF), Sharm El Sheikh (SSH) or Taba (TCP) without a printed negative Coronavirus (COVID-19) PCR test result aresubject to a PCR test on arrival at their own expense.